carltheperson/advanced-js-objects/chapters/chapter-4.md

 #### Normal property assignment

-If a property is assigned to the Array Object that doesn’t fit the two special cases, it will be assigned normally.
-This won’t affect the length of the Array.
+If a property is assigned to the array object that doesn’t fit the two special cases, it will be assigned normally.
+This won’t affect the length of the array.

 ```jsx
 const arr = ["a", "b", "c"]